jbehave/jbehave-tutorial/etsy-selenium/groovy-pico/README.md

 2. src/main/stories contains the stories run by JBehave via EtsyDotComStories.java.
 3. src/main/groovy/HousekeepingSteps.groovy contains the steps does housekeeping chores, such as emptying cart between scenarios.
 4. src/main/groovy/EtsyDotComSteps.groovy contains the steps mapped to the textual steps.
-5. src/main/groovy/pages contains the Groovy page-objects used by steps to abstract in a more manageable and maintainable way the interaction with the web pages via Selenium WebDriver.
+5. src/main/groovy/pages contains the page-objects used by steps to abstract in a more manageable and maintainable way the interaction with the web pages via Selenium WebDriver.